-It is possible to see that the string has been successfully initialised to 'STATIC'.
+It is possible to see that the string has been successfully initialised to 'RSK'.

-- 47. Set a breakpoint on the call to 'DisplayString();' inside the for loop. - 48.
-Press 'Go' to run the code from the current PC position.
+- Set a breakpoint on the call to 'DisplayPanelDelay();' inside the for loop. - Press 'Go' to run the code from the current PC position.

-When the program stops you can see the modified string displayed on the second line of the LCD.
+When the program stops you can see the modified string displayed Renesas LCD Panel.